arangodb/docs/3.8/deployment-production-checklist.md

   locate and inspect them.

 - *Memory considerations*
-  - If you run multiple processes (e.g., database server and coordinator) on a single machine adjust [ARANGODB_OVERRIDE_DETECTED_TOTAL_MEMORY](https://www.arangodb.com/docs/stable/programs-arangod-env-vars.html) accordingly.
+  - If you run multiple processes (e.g. database server and coordinator) on a single machine, adjust the [ARANGODB_OVERRIDE_DETECTED_TOTAL_MEMORY](https://www.arangodb.com/docs/stable/programs-arangod-env-vars.html) environment variable accordingly.
-  - Prior to 3.8 please adjust the query option [--query.memory-limit](https://www.arangodb.com/docs/stable/programs-arangod-query.html#limiting-memory-usage-of-aql-queries) according to node size and workload.
+  - For versions prior to 3.8, make sure to change the [--query.memory-limit](https://www.arangodb.com/docs/stable/programs-arangod-query.html#limiting-memory-usage-of-aql-queries) query option according to the node size and workload.

 - If you use the _Starter_ to deploy, you stopped - and disabled automated start of - the ArangoDB _Single Instance_, e.g. on Ubuntu: